rkilpadi/vassar-dining-app/doc/nonfunctional-spec.md

 Menu will be displayed whenever the dining API is active.
 Can use local storage to allow for offline viewing and faster startup times when the app has been opened recently.

-# Performance
+## Performance
 Loading times and throughput should be minimal due to the simplicity of the app.
 Can improve load time by using local storage.

 ## Supportability
-Dining API needs to be kept up to date.
+Need to rely on accurate XML data feed from BonAppetit.
 Does not have to be Vassar specific to allow for potential expansion in other contexts.

 ## Implementation
 Development is currently in Java targeted for Android.
+Creating a database to store user information such as favorites and reviews.
+Pulling XML data using a Heroku app.